ysftzc/robot_workspaces/README.md

 ### Gazebo opens but the world is blank

 Wait a few seconds for assets and controllers to load.
-If it stays blank, restart Gazebo and verify that the `combined_robot` package was built and
+If it stays blank, restart Gazebo and verify that the "combined_robot" package was built and
 sourced:

 ```bash